dwyl/learn-flutter/README.md

 <img width="798" alt="image" src="https://user-images.githubusercontent.com/17494745/200555036-2f7916aa-7171-409f-8f44-70f13ca3a8ec.png">

-Click on the `More actions` dropdown and click on `SDK Manager`.
+Click on the `More actions` dropdown and click on `SDK Manager`. <br />
-You should be prompted with this window.
+You should be prompted with this window:

 <img width="1094" alt="Screenshot 2022-11-08 at 11 41 29" src="https://user-images.githubusercontent.com/17494745/200555203-7108472b-62b7-4df7-9709-a6797901094f.png">